NWVRP BylawsBylaws of the NorthWest Vacation Rental Professionals

 a) Maintaining the records and correspondence of the association;

 b) Keeping and distributing the minutes of the Membership meetings and

 Executive Board meetings;

 d) Sending announcements and notices as required by these Bylaws;

 e) Maintaining and distributing a manual of all Standing Rules;

-f) Submitting proposed changes to the Bylaws and Core Documents to the Membership; and
+f) Submitting proposed changes to the Bylaws and Core Documents to the

 g) Other duties as per Standing Rules